matt-mendonca/podium-js/readme.md

 using podium
 ------------
-High level:
+####High level:

+1. Laptop
-- Fire up the podium node app on your laptop
+  - Fire up the node app
+  - Go to the app in a browser
+  - Choose the slides in the app
+2. Phone
-- Go to the to node app on your phone
+  - Go to the to app in a browser
+  - Launch the controller
+  - Pick the correct slides

-Low level:
+####Low level:

 podium comes with an example reveal deck - for this section we will be presenting it.

-To use podium:

-Connect your laptop and phone to the same network.
-I'd recommend setting up a local network only you can get to (lest someone mess with the slides - authentication coming soon).
-E.g. [http://www.tuaw.com/2009/09/25/mac-101-create-a-wireless-network-between-mac-and-iphone/](http://www.tuaw.com/2009/09/25/mac-101-create-a-wireless-network-between-mac-and-iphone/)
+To start, connect your laptop and phone to the same network.
+I'd recommend setting up a local network only you can get to (lest someone mess with the slides during your presentation - authentication coming soon).
+E.g. [http://www.tuaw.com/2009/09/25/mac-101-create-a-wireless-network-between-mac-and-iphone/](http://www.tuaw.com/2009/09/25/mac-101-create-a-wireless-network-between-mac-and-iphone/).

-FIRST (order matters), on yor laptop:
+Then, on yor laptop (order matters - you must open the slides before connecting the remote):

 - run the app.js file in node
   - on OSX this mean